markshperkin/MNIST/README.md

 This project is based on the tutorial provided by [Towards Data Science](https://towardsdatascience.com/handwritten-digit-mnist-pytorch-977b5338e627), which demonstrates how to build a neural network using PyTorch for digit classification.
 Adam optimizer was obtained from [Complete Guide to the Adam Optimization Algorithm](https://builtin.com/machine-learning/adam-optimization)

+## Class Project

+This project was developed as part of the Neural Network class under the instruction of [Professor Vignesh Narayanan](https://sc.edu/study/colleges_schools/engineering_and_computing/faculty-staff/narayanan_vignesh.php) at the University of South Carolina.